 You can learn more about the management of push notifications from our T-Systems case study: How T-Systems Cuts Through the Noise with an Employee App.

 4. How Do I Keep My User Lists Current?

 This question is often raised in regard to all company-related IT applications.
 What's remarkable here is that an employee app target group will include non-desk employees who are generally unrecorded in any sort of IT system or user directory.
 Often these employees are only documented in personnel payroll systems.
 Thus the CMS needs to provide an easy method for importing employee lists that not only include a name and clear characteristics (for instance, an ID number), but further personalization of information such as specific location or region.

 For details about user onboarding and app management, check out the blogpost: How to Onboard Employees to an Internal Communications App.

 5. Native App or Web App?

-6. How to Distribute the App?
+6. How Do I Distribute the App?

-8. How to get Management Support?
+8. How Do I Get Management Support?